tesseract-ocr/tessdoc/FAQ-Old.md

 ## How do I add just one character or one font to my favourite language, without having to retrain from scratch?

 It is not possible to add just one character or font.
 You need to retrain from scratch.
-See the TrainingTesseract wiki.
+See the Training Tesseract documentation.

 ## How do I produce searchable PDF output?